aleshaleksey/fansys23/monsters-npcs/beasts-and-plants.md

 |Skills|||"Stealth" +8, "Track" +6, "Observe" +6|
 |Loot|||A giant crocodile can provide a sturdy pelt for four suits of leather/hide armour (material level 2) and more than 1200lb of meat.
 The problem is taking one down.|

 Giant crocodiles are an apex predator that will hunt just about anything that enters the estuaries, lakes, and rivers where it makes its home.
 They can live for centuries, sleeping for months, or even years, through times of scarcity.
-Giant crocodiles are sometimes mistaken for [earthbound dragons](monsters-and-dragons.md#earthbound-dragon-lesser), however they possess non of the intelligence or supernatural abilities.
+Giant crocodiles are sometimes mistaken for [earthbound dragons](monsters-and-dragons.md#earthbound-dragon-lesser), however they possess none of the intelligence or supernatural abilities.

 ___
 ### Giant Snake, Constrictor